Morgul/passport-google-web/Readme.md

 ### Create a Google API Console project

-Before using `passport-google-signin`, you will need to create a [Google API Console][create-project] project.
+Before using `passport-google-web`, you will need to create a [Google API Console][create-project] project.
 In the project, you create a client ID, which you will need to call the sign-in API.

 [create-project]: https://developers.google.com/identity/sign-in/web/devconsole-project